SnaxFoundation/fill-postgresql/README.md

 To wipe the schema and start over, run with `--drop --create`.

 fill-postgresql will start filling the database.
-It will track real-time updates from nodeos after it catches up.
+It will track real-time updates from snaxnode after it catches up.

 ## Stopping